iainctduncan/papers/source/background.rst

 will make music of any particular style or in any particular way (CTN: Puckette 2002, 34).

-For my own purposes, I would ideally like to have the ability to score conventional music without necessarily being required to implement all the dependencies of a score system myself, but still have the flexibility of being able to implement my own or greatly alter the abstractions that come with a language when I choose to do so.
+For my own purposes, I would ideally like to have the ability to score conventional music without necessarily being required to implement *all* the dependencies of a score system myself, but I would still like to have the flexibility of being able to implement my own score system should a given piece warrant it, and to have the option to greatly alter the abstractions that come with a language when I choose to do so.
-My personal yard stick is to ask whether I could reasonably program and render a piece such as "Ionization" by Varese, with its shifting meters and cross-rhythms between instruments - an endeavour which would be frustratingly difficult on standard commercial tools.
+My personal yard stick is to ask whether I could reasonably program and render a piece such as "Ionization" by Edgard Varèse, with its shifting meters and cross-rhythms between instruments - an endeavour which would be frustratingly difficult on standard commercial tools.

 Support for Performer Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The platform should make it possible for a performer to interact with a piece while it plays.
+A modern computer music platform should make it possible for a performer to interact with a piece while it plays.
 Various computer music languages support interaction through manipulating a computer directly (through text, network input, or graphical devices), through physical input devices such as MIDI controllers and network-connected hardware,